sisayie/exam-score-prediction/README.md

 ---

-# E. Next: Security Considerations
+# 5. Next: Security Considerations
-## Storing Access Keys on EC2
+## 5.1 Storing Access Keys on EC2?
 You generally should not put AWS access keys on the EC2 instance as we did in Step 6.4.1 above.

 Instead, give the EC2 instance an IAM role (instance profile) with an S3 policy attached to it.